hoodoer/JS-Tap/README.md

 ## Architecture Overview

-JS-Tap has four beacon/agent types that connect to the same server:
+JS-Tap has five beacon/agent types that connect to the same server:

 | Beacon Type | What It Is | How It Gets There |
 |---|---|---|